input-output-hk/catalyst-ci/docs/src/onboarding/index.md

 Each stage is self-contained and the only dependency occurs when validating that the previous stage was successful.
 For example, the `build` stage will not execute until the `check` stage has passed.
-Recall that stages consist of executing mulitple targets in parallel.
+Recall that stages consist of executing multiple targets in parallel.
 This means that all subprojects within a repository must pass the `check` stage before any building will begin.
 This fits into the overall goal of ensuring that the default branch is always in a healthy state and it also promotes cross-team collaboration.